 - 9. Practice academic honesty and integrity by doing your own work and by reading each assignment to prepare for the class activities, quizzes, and tests. - Both asking for and providing information to those who have not read the assignments are forms of academic dishonesty or cheating and reveal a lack of personal integrity.
-Please do not put yourself or other students in compromised, dishonest, unjust positions by asking another student what the story was about before a quiz when you have not read the book yourself or by providing the information in any form to those who have not read. - Clicking out of a quiz or exam to find information, looking on another's paper or looking at notes in any form in any location is clearly cheating and will result in earning an "F" for that assignment and possibly for the course.
-All cell phones and watches must be put away during class and hats removed.
-I will circulate throughout the room during quizzes and exams. - 10.
+Please do not put yourself or other students in compromised, dishonest, unjust positions by asking another student what the story was about before a quiz when you have not read the book yourself or by providing the information in any form to those who have not read. - 10.
 Submit assignments in hard copy form in class on the dates specified in the syllabus or stated in class.
 Assignments turned in on time will be given credit.
 Late assignments or assignments turned in outside of class will earn no credit. - 11.
-Six absences are the maximum number of absences allowed by the University for a 2-day-a-week-course.
+Six absences are the maximum number of absences allowed by the University for a 2-day-a-week course.
 Please see the PLNU 2019-2020 Undergraduate Catalog.
 A seventh absence will result in de-enrollment from this course.